Sakshi-Maliye/Java_PS/README.md

 #PS 4
 You are given an array say a[], where a[i] is the price of a stock on the i-th day.
 You want to maximize your profit by choosing a single day to buy one stock annd a different day in the future to sell that stock.
 Return the maximum profit you can achieve any profit , return 0.

+#PS 5
+You are given two arrays , main array and a subset of this array.
+You have to print the greater number next to it